 There is no long any government anywhere that can offer the same promise as that of Bitcoin does.
 There is no central bank, no commodity form, no currency, no ‘crypto‘ outside of Bitcoin that can offer the same assurances or security as Bitcoin.
 The theological promise of Bitcoin is that there will never be more than 21 million coins, there is no way to alter the supply schedule, or know exactly who owns what outputs.
 Bitcoin is a new social contract based upon the inverted form of the sovereign dictum, with truth–not authority–being the legitimate maker of the law that is bitcoin’s blockchain.

-In a world where governments across the globe have promised to create infinite monetary units, swore everlasting loyalty to corporations and melomaniacs before their own citizens; the only thing left to do is refuse their broken social contract they call law, and create new ones better and more fitting for our times.
+In a world where governments across the globe have promised to create infinite monetary units, swore everlasting loyalty to corporations and political sociopaths before their own citizens; the only thing left to do is refuse their broken social contract they call politics and law, and create new and better ones more fitting for our time.
 Through the power, glory, and grace that is bitcoin, and for the magnanimous promise that Satoshi Nakamoto has delivered to us; bitcoin is the theological answer to the crises of our time.
-Its heliotropism directs us towards a world where we use cryptographic systems to verify the truth of all things, and utilize such a power to renew and recreate our systems of liberty and justice for all.
+Bitcoin’s heliotropism directs us towards a world where we use cryptographic systems to verify the truth of all things, and utilize such a power to renew and recreate our systems of liberty and justice for all.

 Satoshi Nakamoto’s promise of a money that does not change for the light and transient causes of mortals, nor bend to the callous and pathetic will of politicians around the planet has given us a light to follow in these darkest of times.
 It is the oath of the cryptographic machine to itself, and its total intransigence to change for any crisis, emergency, or state of exception.
 Though this most wonderful and theological of tasks, Satoshi Nakamoto has created the machine of economic redemption that we need to renew our world, to free ourselves from the chains of debt and bondage that governments around the globe have forced on to all of us.
 It is a method to renew the social contract to its original form, and what the promise of a social contract under the rubric of truth really means.